cauIfield/cauIfield/README.md

 OKAY SO GIVE ME A BREAK A LOT HAPPENS OKAY.. bet you wouldn't make 10000 statues of me and light 3000 candles OR FIGHT 33 GODS FOR MY HONOR -nid.

 i would and i'd wait 800 years but okay sigh - ellie

+would you also tie a red string on my finger to match your red string... meaning we are bonded. -nid